Why is it important?

 Building and embedding local resilience and prevention opportunities supports the delivery of the Five Year Forward View.
 A person centred approach empowers patients to contribute to goals and care plans.
-A key outcome is to realise an individual’s potential for independent living, social participation, return to work, and other meaningful activities to restore quality of .
+A key outcome is to realise an individual’s potential for independent living, social participation, returning to work, and other meaningful activities to restore quality of life.

 The programme aims to:

-Musculoskeletal Networks of care are a partnership between NHS England and the Arthritis and Musculoskeletal Alliance (ARMA)].
+Musculoskeletal Networks of Care is a partnership between NHS England and the Arthritis and Musculoskeletal Alliance (ARMA).
 The networks help to foster relationships between care sectors, and share innovative and best practice.
 They bring together all the musculoskeletal key stakeholders including professional organisations, the third sector, people with musculoskeletal conditions, and carers.

-The networks programme fosters relationships and supports a culture between local care sectors that shares best practice, lessons learnt and the dissemination of innovation that support local system improvement.
-We are currently developing a number of musculoskeletal resources, including expert webinars, blogs, and presentations for commissioners, providers, clinicians and patient groups.
-These support development of local musculoskeletal improvement plans, available via our online digital platform.
+The networks project fosters relationships and supports a culture between local care sectors that shares best practice, lessons learnt and the dissemination of innovation that supports local system improvement.
+NHS England is currently developing and sharing a number of musculoskeletal resources, including expert webinars, blogs, and presentations for commissioners, providers, clinicians and patient groups.
+These support development of local musculoskeletal improvement plans, and are available via the online digital platform.

 NHS England has established the Musculoskeletal Workforce Group with the Arthritis and Musculoskeletal Alliance, professional organisations, and Health Education England.
 The group is working with stakeholders including clinicians, allied health professionals, managers, and patient groups to identify the core competencies required by clinicians who see patients with musculoskeletal problems as a first contact.
-The group will then design a competency framework.
+The group are designing a competency framework.
 This is to ensure that people with musculoskeletal disorders receive the right care, in the right place, at the right time.

-Promotion of the competencies are hoped to encourage behaviour change in the current clinician workforce including primary care doctors, physiotherapists, and specialist nurses.
+It is hoped that promotion of the competencies will encourage behaviour change in the current clinician workforce including primary care doctors, physiotherapists, and specialist nurses.
 The competencies will also be embedded into future undergraduate and postgraduate curricula.

-To ensure we are continuously improving outcomes and experiences for people with musculoskeletal conditions, NHS England are producing a recommended set of system level indicators, or metrics.
+To ensure we are continuously improving outcomes and experiences for people with musculoskeletal conditions, Arthritis Reasearch UK, Arthritis and Musculoskeletal Alliance and NHS England have published a recommended set of system level indicators, or metrics.
 For example, measures on the time taken to be referred to a hospital specialist, or whether you have had advice on muscle strengthening and aerobic exercise.

 NHS England and the Arthritis and Musculoskeletal Alliance are collaborating with governmental departments and agencies to embed prevention strategies in routine care.
 This includes development of a tool kit for commissioners to support provision of physical activity services (expected November 2016) and a return to work programme that is looking to identify best practice musculoskeletal interventions through a health-led trials programme.